Tensor rank and entanglement of pure quantum states: Abstract

 \section{Abstract}

-The rank of a tensor is analyzed in context of description of entanglement of pure states of multipartite quantum systems.
-We discuss the notions of the generic rank of a tensor with $d$ indices and $n$ levels in each mode and the maximal rank of a tensor of these dimensions.
-Other variant of this notion, called border rank of a tensor, is shown to be relevant for characterization of orbits of quantum states generated by the group of special linear transformations.
-As entanglement of a given quantum state depends on the way the total system is divided into subsystems, we introduce a notion of `partitioning rank' of a tensor, which depends on a way how the entries forming the tensor are treated.
-In particular, we analyze the tensor product of several copies of the $n$-qubit state $|W_n\rangle$ and analyze its partitioning rank for various splittings of the entire space.
-Some results concerning the generic rank of a tensor are also provided.
+The rank of a tensor is analyzed in context of quantum entanglement.
+A pure quantum state $\bf v$ of a composite system consisting of $d$ subsystems with $n$ levels each is viewed as a vector in the $d$-fold tensor product of $n$-dimensional Hilbert space and can be identified with a tensor with $d$ indices, each running from $1$ to $n$.
+We discuss the notions of the generic rank and the maximal rank of a tensor and review results known for the low dimensions.
+Another variant of this notion, called the border rank of a tensor, is shown to be relevant for characterization of orbits of quantum states generated by the group of special linear transformations.
+A quantum state ${\bf v}$ is called {\sl entangled}, if it {\sl cannot} be written in the product form, ${\bf v} \ne {\bf v}_1 \otimes {\bf v}_2 \otimes \cdots \otimes {\bf v}_d$, what implies correlations between physical subsystems.
+A relation between various ranks and norms of a tensor and the entanglement of the corresponding quantum state is revealed.